Freeze Dried Avocado Pit Powder

 2. Great Antioxidant Source Did you know that the avocado seed is a great antioxidant?
 According to a study performed at the National University of Singapore, the avocado seed offers more antioxidant activity than some more commonly eaten fruit parts.
 In fact, the study shares that the seeds may actually contain more than 70 percent of the antioxidants found in the entire fruit.
 That makes the avocado seed a powerful antioxidant resource.
 (6)

 3. May Help Patients with Alzheimer’s Alzheimer’s disease affects the brain and is considered one of the most neurodegenerative diseases on the planet.
 Many studies have been conducted to review the phytochemical contents of the avocado seed.
-An evaluation published in the Journal of Basic and Clinical Physiology and Pharmacology showed the evidence of saponins, alkaloids and terpenoids in the extracts of the avocado seed.
+An evaluation published in the Journal of Basic and Clinical Physiology and Pharmacology showed evidence of saponins, alkaloids, and terpenoids in the extracts of the avocado seed.
 According to the researchers, these phytochemicals may offer a natural approach to helping manage the affects of Alzheimer’s disease, concluding “The anti-cholinesterase and antioxidant activities of avocado leaf and seed could be linked to their phytoconstituents and might be the possible mechanisms underlying their use as a cheap and natural treatment/management of AD.
 However, these extracts should be further investigated in vivo.”
 (7)

 4. Can Help Balance Cholesterol Levels The avocado seed is one of the top high-fiber foods on the planet, and we know fiber can help balance cholesterol levels.
 That may be why research shows avocado seeds can lower cholesterol.
 Research from Penn State University’s Department of Food Science details the benefits the avocado seed has on cardiovascular health, noting: (8) Avocado seeds may improve hypercholesterolemia, and be useful in the treatment of hypertension, inflammatory conditions and diabetes.
 Seeds have also been found to possess insecticidal, fungicidal, and anti-microbial activities.

 5. May Help Eliminate Microbial Growth The residue of the seed of the avocado is rich in polyphenols, making the seeds powerful antioxidants and antimicrobials.
 Among the polyphenols are catechin, epicatechin, and chlorogenic and protocatechuic acid.
 This residue has been applied to pork burgers in studies, showing the residue of the avocado seed to be effective in preventing oxidation and microbial growth.
 Another study showed the effects that ground avocado has on meat.
 For a period of eight days, ground beef was observed containing 0.5 percent seed powder and 0.1 percent of lyophilized extract.
 Little oxidation occurred meaning the protection was higher than 90 percent.
-To note, the study indicates that avocado oil, added directly to the pork burgers, had a similar effect.
+The study indicates that avocado oil, added directly to the pork burgers, had a similar effect.
 (11)